Ben Goodwin

 I’ve written books, short stories, poems, and countless bits of business miscellany.

-I have three novels published under Ben Goodwin which you can read about below.
+I have four novels and an illustrated short published under Ben Goodwin which you can read about below.

 From 2009 to 2023 I wrote erotica under the pen name Guy New York, publishing close to one hundred novels, novellas, and short story collections.
 You can find that work here.